 A legislative initiative requires 258,088 valid signatures from Michigan voters to qualify.

 In 2013 we collected over 70,000 signatures.
 We suspended signature-gathering after October 1.
-We are now in a fundraising phase to raise enough funds to launch a new campaign.
+We are now in a fundraising phase to raise enough funds to launch a new campaign to qualify for the ballot in 2016.
 Please donate and help us reach our goal.

 The Committee to Ban Fracking in Michigan is led by an all-volunteer team:

 LuAnne Kozma email@example.com